FAQs

 Which college should I pick for my Biology Major: the College of Agricultural & Life Sciences (CALS) or the College of Letters & Science (L&S)?expand_more

 The coursework for the Biology Major or named option in Evolutionary Biology within each college is nearly identical.
 See the Requirements page for more specific requirements for each college, such as differences in GPA requirements and non-major coursework.
 One degree does not “look” better than the other for purposes of employment, professional school, or graduate school, so students are encouraged to select the option that fits best given their academic interests, advanced standing credit, courses already taken, and/or courses they’d like to take in the future.
+For more information see this page about the two colleges.

 What are language requirements I need to think about?expand_more